 SplashID compatibility

-While SplashID isn’t the most robust (we didn’t see compatibility with Linux), it does cover a respectable amount of browsers and operating systems.
-Most casual internet users will have no issue finding compatibility.
+While SplashID isn’t the most robust (we didn’t see compatibility with Linux), it covers the standard operating systems.
+All the browser extensions have been listed as coming soon for several months.

 SplashID can be used with the following: